 There is no one size fits all answer I’m afraid as it will depend on your clubhead speed.
-For elite players with fast swings, there will usually be looking at a launch angle of around 13° with spin rates around 2000 RPM.
+Elite players with fast swings will usually be looking at a launch angle of around 13° with spin rates around 2000 RPM.

 The slower your swing becomes the higher your launch angle and spin rate will need to go in order to maximize the distance you can achieve.

 |Clubhead speed (mph)||Launch||Spin Rate (rpm)||Peak Height (feet)||Angle of descent (degrees)|

 What do the letters mean on golf shafts?

 Letters are usually used to signify the flex of the shaft.
 Here are some examples:

 |A or M||Senior||70-90|

 The swing speeds are only a guide as every manufacturer would label their shafts slightly differently.
 For example, when I was fitted for my Mizuno driver my swing speed was around the 95mph mark but they recommended their stiff shaft.

 When previously measured up for an iron fitting by another manufacturer they suggested their regular flex.